Is Weed Legal in Nova Scotia?

 to Be to Consume?

-Nova Scotia will permit homeowners to grow up to four (4) plants in their home.
+Nova Scotia marijuana laws will permit homeowners to grow up to four (4) plants in their home.
 Each apartment in a multi-unit property is considered a separate household.
 Municipalities may pass additional bylaws that further restrict cultivation.

 These regulations do not apply for approved and licensed home-grown medical cannabis, which is governed by national laws.